PGui/Flow/README.md

 # Flow

 Flow plug-in for Unreal Engine 4 provides a simple graph editor tailored for scripting flow of in-world events in game.
 * Licensed under MIT license.
-You are free to use it for commercial projects, modify, distribute
+You are free to use it for commercial projects, modify it however you see fit and distribute further.
+* Just don't try to sell on any digital marketplace as-is, without adding something substantial to it.
+It would be a scam.

 ## Concept
 It's s design-agnostic event node editor.